 Prevention of Primary Cesarean

 In 2014, ACOG and SMFM published a consensus document on the Safe Prevention of Primary Cesarean Delivery.
 NPQIC facilitated the dissemination of this information throughout the state and has supported the implementation of the recommendations.
-Cesarean delivery rates for first-time mothers in critical access hospitals improved from 28% in 2018 to 21.5% in 2021.
-Results for 2022 show an increase in the percent of NTSV (nulliparous, term, singleton, vertex) cesarean deliveries in Nebraska.
-Overall, the state rate increased to 23.4% (21.1%).
+Cesarean delivery rates for first-time mothers in critical access hospitals improved from 28% in 2018 to 22% in 2021.
+Results for 2024 show increases in the percentage of NTSV (nulliparous, term, singleton, vertex) cesarean deliveries at critical access hospitals in Nebraska to 29.8% and 24.5% at non-critical access hospitals.
+Overall, the state rate remained steady at 23.4%.
 The Healthy People 2030 target for this objective is 23.6%.

 Project Resources